Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Symplectic constructions

 The Lagrangians $L(d)$ constructed above intersect each other on the boundary of $X(B)$, and in particular it is not clear whether such intersection points are supposed count toward the Floer cohomology.
-However, it is possible to perturb the construction in a conventional way so as to push all intersection points which should count toward Floer cohomology into the interior of $X(B)$.
+There is a canonical way to perturb the Lagrangians so as to push all intersection points which should count toward Floer cohomology into the interior of $X(B)$, also used by Abouzaid \cite{abouzaid06}.
+This construction is not symmetric with respect to switching the Lagrangians.

-The general convention is that we perturb the Lagrangians near the boundary so that the boundary intersection points have degree 2 for Floer cohomology, and then we forget the boundary intersection points.

-\begin{remark} If we do not care whether the Lagrangian actually has boundary on $\Sigma_0$ and $\Sigma_1$, but is rather only near these boundaries, we can further use a small perturbation near the boundary to actually destroy the intersection points we wish to forget about.
-This is the point of view used in section \ref{sec:extend-fiber}. \end{remark}